draxios/docs/creating-sagemaker-endpoint-for-llm.md

 2. **Create a SageMaker Model**:
    - In the SageMaker console, click **Models** in the left menu, then **Create model**.
-   - Provide a model name, e.g., `terraform-model`.
+   - Provide a model name, e.g., `code-llama-model`.
    - For the **Container** section, select **Use a model URL from Amazon S3** and enter the S3 path to your `model.tar.gz`.
    - For the **IAM role**, choose the role you created earlier.
    - Click **Create model**.

 3. **Create an Endpoint Configuration**:
    - Click **Endpoint configurations** in the left menu, then **Create endpoint configuration**.
-   - Provide a name, e.g., `terraform-endpoint-config`.
+   - Provide a name, e.g., `code-llama-endpoint-config`.
    - Add a model by selecting the model you just created.
    - Click **Create endpoint configuration**.

 4. **Create an Endpoint**:
    - Click **Endpoints** in the left menu, then **Create endpoint**.
-   - Provide an endpoint name, e.g., `terraform-endpoint`.
+   - Provide an endpoint name, e.g., `code-llama-endpoint`.
    - Select the endpoint configuration you just created.
    - Click **Create endpoint** and wait for it to be in `InService` status.

-### Step 4: Securing the SageMaker Endpoint
+#### Step 5: Securing the SageMaker Endpoint

 1. **Create an IAM Role for Lambda**:
    - Go to the IAM console, and click **Roles** then **Create role**.